-Before the financial statements were prepared, the Directors took reasonable steps to ascertain that action had been taken in relation to write off of financial assets that have no reasonable expectations of recovering the contractual cash flows in their entirety or a portion thereof and making of allowance for expected credit losses on financial assets, and satisfied themselves that all known financial assets that have no reasonable expectations of recovering the contractual cash flows for expected credit losses on financial assets, and satisfied themselves that all known financial assets that have no reasonable expectations of recovering the contractual cash flows were written off and that adequate allowance for expected credit losses on financial assets have been made.
+Before the financial statements were prepared, the Directors took reasonable steps to ascertain that action had been taken in relation to write off of financial assets that have no reasonable expectations of recovering the contractual cash flows in their entirety or a portion thereof and making of allowance for expected credit losses on financial assets, and satisfied themselves that all known financial assets that have no reasonable expectations of recovering the contractual cash flows were written off and that adequate allowance for expected credit losses on financial assets have been made.

-At the date of this report and on the best of knowledge, the Directors are not aware of any circumstances, except the high uncertainty related to Covid-19 as discussed below and in Notes 3.2 and 37, which would render the amount of the allowance for expected credit losses on financial assets in the financial statements of the Bank inadequate to any material extent.
+At the date of this report and on the best of knowledge, the Directors are not aware of any circumstances, except the high uncertainty related to COVID-19 as discussed below and in Notes 3.2 and 35, which would render the amount of the allowance for expected credit losses on financial assets in the financial statements of the Bank inadequate to any material extent.